Table of Contents

 For a topological space $X$, a presheaf $P$ on $X$ is a contravariant functor $P : \mathcal{O}(X)^{op} \to \mathbf{Set}$.
 That means

-1. for each open $U \subseteq X$, there is a set $PU$, and
+for each open $U \subseteq X$, there is a set $PU$, and

-2. for each inclusion of opens $U \subseteq V$, there is a mapping $P(U\subseteq V) : PV \to PU$ satisfying (a) $P(U\subseteq U)$ is the identity map, and (b) $P(U\subseteq W) = P(U\subseteq V) \circ P(V\subseteq W)$ for each $U\subseteq V \subseteq W$.
+for each inclusion of opens $U \subseteq V$, there is a mapping $P(U\subseteq V) : PV \to PU$ satisfying (a) $P(U\subseteq U)$ is the identity map, and (b) $P(U\subseteq W) = P(U\subseteq V) \circ P(V\subseteq W)$ for each $U\subseteq V \subseteq W$.

 These are some examples of presheaves:

-• A trivial example of presheaf is the constant presheaf associated with a set $S$ that maps each open to the constant set $S$ where the restrictions are defined by identity.
+A trivial example of presheaf is the constant presheaf associated with a set $S$ that maps each open to the constant set $S$ where the restrictions are defined by identity.

-• The Yoneda embedding $\mathbf{y}$ on each open $U$ defines a presheaf such that $\mathbf{y}_UV = \{* \mid V \subseteq U\}$ and $\mathbf{y}_U(V\subseteq T)$ defined uniquely.
+The Yoneda embedding $\mathbf{y}$ in each open $U$ defines a presheaf such that $\mathbf{y}_UV = \{* \mid V \subseteq U\}$ and $\mathbf{y}_U(V\subseteq T)$ defined uniquely.

 For any topological space $X$, collecting presheaves and natural transformations (seeing presheaves as functors) between them forms a category called $\textbf{PSh}(X)$.
 In other words, a presheaf morphism $\mu : P \to Q$ from a presheaf $P$ to another presheaf $Q$ is a mapping indexed with each open $U\subseteq X$ such that $\mu_U : P U \to Q U$ and $\mu_U(t\vert_U) = \mu_V(t)\vert_U$ for each $U\subseteq V$ and $t \in P V$.